 - Ground cinnamon

-And now for my favorite part — customization ideas!
+And now for my favorite part — customization ideas for these incredible Cinnamon Swirl Banana Muffins!
 Who doesn’t love to add a little of this and a little of that to mix up baked goods now and then?

 - Add cream cheese frosting to the top of these cinnamon swirl muffins!